 Is California a No-Fault Divorce State?

-Filing for Divorce in San Diego
+Filing For Divorce in California

 To file your divorce case in CA, you must follow four steps:

 Complete all court forms: To effectively file for a divorce, you must fill out several forms.
 You